 FREE YOURSELF FROM FORCED ARBITRATION

-At first glance, the word arbitration might sound like a less formal, lower cost, friendlier process than litigation.
+At first glance, the word arbitration might sound like a less formal, lower-cost, friendlier process than litigation.
 Certainly, in theory, it can be those things.
-But let’s talk about what it can also be… . forced arbitration can be devastating.
+But let’s talk about what it can also be….
+Forced arbitration can be devastating.
 It is an unconstitutional, unfair process whereby employees are prevented from suing their employers for potentially violating the law and are forced to have their claims heard and adjudicated in a private binding arbitration.
 This quasi-legal forum with no judge and no jury should be avoided by employees in almost all instances and to all extents possible.

 What you need to understand is that forced arbitration strongly benefits corporations and employers.
-Forced arbitration obstructs an employee’s pursuit of justice, violates employees’ civil rights and fails to hold employers accountable to employees and to the public.
-The mere fact the arbitration is forced and getting the job or being allowed to keep your job is a condition of entering into an arbitration agreement should make your hair stand on end.
+Forced arbitration obstructs an employee’s pursuit of justice, violates employees’ civil rights, and fails to hold employers accountable to employees and to the public.
+The mere fact that arbitration is forced and getting the job or being allowed to keep your job is a condition of entering into an arbitration agreement that should make your hair stand on end.
 Here are just some of the ways forced binding arbitration can hurt you.

-ARBITRATIONS ARE PRIVATE, CONFIDENTIAL AND NOT TRANSPARENT
+ARBITRATIONS ARE PRIVATE, CONFIDENTIAL, AND NOT TRANSPARENT

-For one, and what I see as the most serious concern with forced arbitration is that they are conducted in private, not publicly filed, and deprive plaintiffs of their day in court and the right to conduct discovery and a trial by jury.
-As such, forced arbitration is in fact arbitrary.
-They lack utter transparency, accountability and the employer is able to shield unlawful and unfair practices from the public.
+For one, what I see as the most serious concern with forced arbitration is that they are conducted in private, not publicly filed, and deprive plaintiffs of their day in court and the right to conduct discovery and a trial by jury.
+As such, forced arbitration is arbitrary.
+They lack utter transparency, and accountability, and the employer can shield unlawful and unfair practices from the public.
 Not only is that a problem as a matter of public policy, but practically it takes away the leverage an employee might have to get an employer to the settlement table for fear of making their grievances public.
 The employer has no obligation or incentive to be transparent and to make things right.
 As a result of all of this, forced arbitration facilitates the perpetration of discriminatory and other unlawful and improper behavior in the workplace by preventing victims from being heard in an open court of law and preventing their complaints and stories from being made public.
-In addition, because there is no œverdict and the findings of forced arbitration are private and confidential, there is no ability for future plaintiffs and their attorneys to uncover company-wide data to expose patterns and prior practices of discrimination and violations.
-In addition, arbitration does not yield publicly filed decisions and as such does not create legal precedent to inform future plaintiffs and their attorneys on whether laws have been violated and how to apply these laws to particular fact patterns.
+In addition, because there is no verdict and the findings of forced arbitration are private and confidential, there is no ability for future plaintiffs and their attorneys to uncover company-wide data to expose patterns and prior practices of discrimination and violations.
+In addition, arbitration does not yield publicly filed decisions and as such does not create a legal precedent to inform future plaintiffs and their attorneys on whether laws have been violated and how to apply these laws to particular fact patterns.

 ARBITRATION FAVORS EMPLOYERS NOT EMPLOYEES

 In addition to the above, forced arbitration strongly favors employer corporations as the employer selects and hires the arbitrator.
-In a court of law, neither party has the ability to select a judge and the process is blind.
-In addition, it is not uncommon that corporate executives may not only travel in the same social circles as the arbitrators and may be personal acquaintances of each other, but that corporate employers are often repeat offenders and as such become known by individual arbitrators in a particular market.
+In a court of law, neither party can select a judge and the process is blind.
+In addition, it is not uncommon that corporate executives may not only travel in the same social circles as the arbitrators and may be personal acquaintances of each other but that corporate employers are often repeat offenders and as such become known by individual arbitrators in a particular market.
 Moreover, forced arbitration can be prohibitively expensive as plaintiffs may be required to share and sometimes even cover all of the fees, which include attorney fees.
 As in a court situation, both parties will want attorneys to represent them at an arbitration, so the costs can be significant on the flip side, there are far fewer options for pro bono counseling.
 Also, forced arbitration is binding and the rulings are final.
 It is almost impossible for employees to appeal an unfair or erroneous decision, as may be done in a court of law.
-Lastly, forced arbitration are subject to little if, any government oversight.
+Lastly, forced arbitration is subject to little if, any government oversight.

 EMPLOYERS ARE THE CLEAR WINNERS IN ARBITRATION